 With this ‘multi-chain’ system, every project built on Komodo can talk to and trade with any other.
 It also means they all share security, that Komodo achieves by backing itself up onto the Bitcoin blockchain every ten minutes.
 To compromise Komodo, a hacker would have to break into both Bitcoin and Komodo’s chains at the same time.
 That’s virtually impossible with existing technology.

-How to buy Komodo online – a step-by-step guide
+How to buy KMD online – a step-by-step guide

-- Binance: Binance lets you buy and sell over a hundred cryptocurrencies.
+- Binance: Binance offers over a hundred cryptocurrencies.
 It has more volume than any other exchange, so you’ll almost always find someone to trade with.
 Sign up for Binance >

 - Bittrex: Bittrex has a huge range of cryptocurrencies available and is ideal for beginners and experienced traders alike.
 Join Bittrex now >